-26% Somewhat Left

 Policy and Issue Framing

-When covering gender rights, the Tribune often references inclusivity and representation, supporting movements for expanded legal protections.
+When covering gender rights, The Salt Lake Tribune often references inclusivity and representation, supporting movements for expanded legal protections.
 This aligns with a Somewhat Left media bias, especially in Utah, where local culture tends to be more conservative.
-Similarly, coverage of environmental issues reflects an urgency consistent with climate advocacy narratives — often featuring voices from scientists, community leaders, and activists in favor of green legislation.
+Similarly, coverage of environmental issues reflects an urgency consistent with climate advocacy narratives, often featuring voices from scientists, community leaders, and activists in favor of green legislation.

 In contrast, issues like gun rights, border security, or religious liberties — typically associated with conservative platforms — are covered in a more cautious or critical tone.
 These stories are often contextualized through the lens of their impact on marginalized groups or framed as polarizing.